dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
 ## Code Reviews vs Pull Requests

-Code reviews are the general practice of changes being reviewed by fellow developers before being brought into the main branch.
+- Code reviews are the general practice of changes being reviewed before being brought into the main branch.

-Pull requests are the feature of GitHub that allows implementing Code reviews.
+- Pull requests are the feature of GitHub that allows implementing Code reviews.

 ---
 ## Code Reviews vs Pull Requests